-The campus is closed each night at 1:00 a.m. and opens at 5:00 a.m.
-When the campus is closed students are to be in their respective residence halls.
+The gates to the campus close each night at 1:00 a.m. and open at 5:00 a.m.
+When the campus is closed, students are to be in their respective residence halls.
 Students returning to campus after campus closing should go directly to their residence hall.
 Exceptions are listed below:

-- 1. At work on a campus job.
-Students should go directly to and from their assigned job. - 2.
-On a college sponsored and approved trip. - 3.
-Signed out for the night with information as to where they may be reached in an emergency.
+1. At work on a campus job.
+Students should go directly to and from their assigned job.

+2. On a college sponsored and approved trip.

+3. Signed out for the night with information as to where they may be reached in an emergency.

 The front gates will be attended from 6:00 p.m. until 7 a.m. and as student work schedules allow during the day.
-Students returning to campus after 1:00 a.m. may drive to their designated parking lot and go directly to their residence hall after being stopped by the gate worker upon entering the gates.
+Students returning to campus after 1:00 a.m. will be stopped by the gate worker.
+Upon entering the gates, the student should drive to their designated parking lot and go directly to their residence hall.